-Interested in Vermont disability?
-First, here are a few Vermont facts everyone should know.
+Important: We updated this article in February 2024 to ensure all info below is both current and correct.
+Interested in Vermont disability benefits?
+First, here are a number of Vermont facts everyone should know.
 The state’s known as the home of maple syrup and the birthplace of Ben & Jerry’s ice cream (they started in a gas station!).
 Its name comes from the combination of vert (meaning green) and mont (which means mountain), and folks often visit the state for its lush landscapes and gorgeous mountains.

-Vermont has an approximate population of 626,000 people.
-That makes it one of the least populated states in the country.
+Vermont has an approximate population of 647,000 residents.
+That makes it one of the least populated states.
 In fact, only Wyoming ranks below Vermont in the contiguous United States by population.
-Among those 626,000 people, approximately 10.4% younger than 65 have some kind of disability.
+Among those 647,000 people, approximately 10.6% younger than 65 have disabilities.
 Shockingly, only about 5% receive Vermont disability benefits.

-The fastest-growing segment of Vermont’s population is people aged 60 and older.
-Estimates from the U.S. Census Bureau project that by 2030, more than 29% of the population will fall into this demographic.
+The fastest-growing segment of Vermont’s population is adults aged 60 and older.
+Estimates from the U.S. Census Bureau project that by 2030, more than 29% of residents will fall into this demographic.
 That’s an increase of 40% from 2012.

 Why is this important?
 Because age can be one factor in qualifying for Vermont disability benefits.
 There are two types of benefits: Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI).
 SSI and SSDI are both programs managed by the Social Security Administration (SSA).
 These are two separate programs, but both pay Vermont disability benefits to qualified applicants.
 Learn more about each program and what it takes to qualify below.